rohskopf/tiletrial/README.md

     python gen_sequence.py 10000000

-Now run `tiletrial` using one of the existing 3 tasks:
+Now run `tiletrial` using one of the existing 3 tasks, e.g. Task 1 with `k=100` and a `10^7` length string:

     tiletrial 1 100 10000000

+TileTrial will then produce an output like:

+    Time Elapsed: 5.01 sec.

-Record the time and run using the other tasks to compare.
+Run this a few times with different tasks, record the average time, then and run using the other tasks to compare.

 ## Extending TileTrial (Adding New Functions to Compare)